 Unless otherwise agreed:

+each of the joint owners shall be entitled to use their jointly owned Results for non-commercial research and teaching activities on a royalty-free basis, and without requiring the prior consent of the other joint owner(s).

+eachthe joint owners shall be entitled to otherwise Exploit the jointly owned Results, that do not consist in a patentable invention or in a software as it sees fit, and to grant non-exclusive licenses to third parties (without any right to sub-license) without obtaining the consent from, paying compensation to, or otherwise accounding to any other joint owner; r

+In case of joint ownership of Results which consist in a patentable invention or in a software, the joint owners shall endeavour to conclude a separate written agreement (‘joint ownership agreement’) within six months from the generation of such jointly owned Results and before any exploitation, to ensure compliance with their obligations under this Agreement and in accordance with Annex 5 of the Grant Agreement.

-each of the joint owners shall be entitled to use their jointly owned Results for non-commercial research and teaching activities on a royalty-free basis, and without requiring the prior consent of the other joint owner(s). each of the joint owners shall be entitled to otherwise Exploit the jointly owned Results and to grant non-exclusive licenses to third parties (without any right to sub-license), if the other joint owners are given: (a) at least 45 calendar days advance notice; and (b) fair and reasonable conditions. each of the joint owners shall be entitled to otherwise Exploit the jointly owned Results and to grant non-exclusive licenses to third parties (without any right to sub-license), if the other joint owners are given: (a) at least 45 calendar days advance notice; and (b) fair and reasonable compensation.
+each of the joint owners shall be entitled to otherwise Exploit the jointly owned Results and to grant non-exclusive licenses to third parties (without any right to sub-license), if the other joint owners are given: (a) at least 45 calendar days advance notice; and (b) fair and reasonable conditions. each of the joint owners shall be entitled to otherwise Exploit the jointly owned Results and to grant non-exclusive licenses to third parties (without any right to sub-license), if the other joint owners are given: (a) at least 45 calendar days advance notice; and (b) fair and reasonable compensation.

 The joint owners shall agree on all protection measures and the division of related cost in advance.

 8.3 - Transfer of Results